 In my comprehensive women's hormone book, Beyond the Pill, I help you evaluate and eliminate symptoms of hormone imbalance.
 If you're a woman struggling with fibroids, then I highly recommend you check it out.

-I personally experienced this while pregnant with my son.
-In a routine ultrasound they noted there was a fibroid and nothing to be concerned about.
-Fibroids are actually a common occurrence in pregnancy and for some women, they resolve postpartum.
+I experienced this while pregnant with my son.
+In a routine ultrasound, they noted there was a fibroid and nothing to be concerned about.
+Fibroids are actually a common occurrence in pregnancy, and for some women, they resolve postpartum.
 I took extra steps to resolve mine, which I’ll share here.

-The symptoms for uterine fibroids vary widely.
+The symptoms of uterine fibroids vary widely.
 Some women report no symptoms at all.
-The size of the fibroid, as well as its location in the uterus, is often what determines the degree of symptoms.
+The size of the fibroid and its location in the uterus are often what determines the degree of symptoms.

 In addition, if you’re transitioning into menopause you may experience new or increasing size in fibroids.
 If the fibroid is small enough, it can shrink postmenopause.

 It’s also common to see fibroids develop during pregnancy and then resolve postpartum.